LifeBogger presents the full story of a football Legend and Accountant popularly known by the nickname “Tito”.

 In his second coming to France, Uncle Michel Goba still respected his parent’s wish to have him continue his studies.
 Goba decided to put Didier Drogba in school.
 He also taught him the necessary antics in soccer.

-Due to academic pursuits, Didier maintained football at the youth level where he played as a right back.
+Due to academic pursuits, Didier maintained football at the youth level, where he played as a right-back.

 His Uncle Michel Goba connected him to a youth football club ‘Levallois SP’ in 1993.
-He was instrumental in doing Didier Drogba’s football paperwork as seen below.
+He was instrumental in doing Didier Drogba’s football paperwork, as seen below.

 Didier Drogba’s Football Paperwork (Age 14) was followed by his youth football at Le Mans.

-Didier Drogba at this time concentrated on part-time football while studying at high school.
+Didier Drogba, at this time, concentrated on part-time football while studying at high school.

-After high school education, he went further to pursue a Degree in Accounting at the University of Maine.
+After his high school education, he went further to pursue a Degree in Accounting at the University of Maine.
 At the same time, he combined his education with football at Le Mans.

 Didier Drogba was more interested in finishing his accountant degree before taking football full-time.